pulumi/actions/README.md

 - `exclude-protected` - (optional) Skip destroying protected resources.
 Only valid when `command` is `destroy`.

+- `suppress-outputs` - (optional) Suppress display of stack outputs (in case they contain sensitive values).

+- `suppress-progress` - (optional) Suppress display of periodic progress dots to limit logs length.

 - `plan` - (optional) Used for
   [update plans](https://www.pulumi.com/docs/concepts/update-plans/)